Tax Guide for Self-Employed Painters & Decorators

 VAT Threshold

 Painters quoting labour and materials can approach the £90,000 VAT threshold (2025/26) faster than expected.
 At £250/day for 48 weeks, that's £60,000 from labour alone — add materials passed through to clients and your turnover climbs fast.
 Monitor your rolling 12-month total, which is based on turnover, not profit.
+If you split jobs as "labour and materials", the way you invoice labour vs materials also changes how much CIS is deducted.

 This guide is for informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules change frequently.
 Always verify current requirements on GOV.UK or consult a qualified accountant for your specific situation.